 Customer – clients and consumers, users and influencers – agendas are changing rapidly.
 The tectonic shifts in markets, globally connected and digitally enabled, are creating a rapid change in attitudes, and the strategies of brands.
 Economic downturn was the crying pain of a changing world, the rise of new metropolises of affluence, and the fall of geographical boundaries and socio-economic stereotypes.

 Customers have become more different – less about rich and poor, more about young and age, experiences and attitudes.
-Whilst wealth is consolidated amongst the longer-living boomers, Generation Y and Z have very different aspirations and priorities.
+Whilst wealth is consolidated amongst the longer-living boomers, Generation Y and Generation Z (aka millennials) have very different aspirations and priorities.
 Time matters more, materialism matters less.
 Add happiness, authenticity, friendship, even mindfulness too.
 We are more emotional, more human, more collaborative.